 This is a song review I never thought I'd be writing.
 As all of you know, I live and breathe music.
 Or most kinds of music.
 I'll listen to almost anything... except Christmas music.
 I honestly cannot stand it, even the most famous and beloved songs.
 I love Taylor Swift with everything in me, but "Christmas Tree Farm" is a song I only need to hear once, and I think I skimmed through her early Christmas album.
-Needless to say, I wasn't thrilled that Finneas's latest musical release following a trio of political songs I have mixed feelings about was a Christmas song.
+Needless to say, I wasn't thrilled that Finneas's latest musical release was a Christmas song.

 I honestly wasn't going to listen to it when I saw it drop this morning, but then my mom sent me an article from Rolling Stone about it, and the headline called it "clever", so I figured I'd give "Another Year" a listen.

 He won me over in the first couple lines.
-I've heard it about five times now because my phone kept repeating it, and I kept forgetting to turn it off.
+I've heard it about five times now because my phone keeps repeating it, and I keep forgetting to turn it off.
 I think that's a good sign, though.
 Most of the time, I can't turn the volume on Christmas songs down fast enough.

 Finneas keeps the holiday motifs and imagery, but he spins the general holiday feeling into an admittedly sweet love song, presumably for his girlfriend, Claudia.
 The most traditional part of this song is the piano underneath it that has an undeniably wintery feeling.
-There must just be a Christmas chord progression, because it's instantly recognizable.
+There must just be a Christmas chord progression, because it's instantly recognizable as a holiday song.
 Luckily, there are no jingle bells involved, and the song stays a comforting piano ballad (which probably helped it a lot because there's nothing I love more than a good piano ballad).

 The chorus takes the song in a sweet, love song direction.
 "Hurry home, please, I don't belong without you/Your ice-cold feet; write all my songs about you/I love you more and more each day/Can't find a poetic way to say/"I hope it lasts another year".
 This chorus is cute because it has that puppy love feeling, but the last line is my favorite.
 I feel like it grounds the chorus and keeps the song in a realistic realm.
 I think my problem with most Christmas songs is that they're overly cheerful and completely removed from reality.
 Here, Finneas acknowledges even though he's in this seemingly perfect relationship now, there's no promise it'll always be like that.
 There's just hope, which is all that any of us have.